konsoletyper/teavm-site/_docs/flavour/templates.md

 [@BindTemplate](https://github.com/konsoletyper/teavm-flavour/blob/master/templates/src/main/java/org/teavm/flavour/templates/BindTemplate.java)
 annotation which specifies relative path to template.
 The template is an HTML file that must be somewhere in project's resources (i.e. `src/main/resources` by convention).
-Additionally to regular HTML elements, template file may contain some extended elements provided by Flavour.
+In addition to regular HTML elements, the template file may contain some extended elements provided by Flavour.

 See this example: